-Grief is an unfortunate experience that everyone encounters at some point in life.
-It comes in various forms, such as with the death of a loved one, a change in a relationship or life role, or when a serious illness occurs.
+Grief is an experience that most everyone encounters at some point in life.
+It can come in various forms, such as with the death of a parent, separation from a loved one, a change in a relationship or life role, moving to a new location, or when a serious illness occurs.

-Grief is a natural process.
-That process can sometimes feel overwhelming.
-Because unresolved grief can lead to unhealthy behaviors, learning to identify the stages of grief and ways to cope through each is a great way to begin the journey to healing after a loss or significant life change.
+Experiencing grief is entirely natural, but it’s a process that can sometimes overwhelm us.
+Because many people will experience the stages of grief and loss, and unresolved grief can lead to unhealthy behaviors, learning to identify the stages of grief and ways to cope through each is a great way to begin the journey to healing after a loss or significant life change.

-The 5 Stages of Grief model was first introduced by Swiss-American psychiatrist Elisabeth Kübler-Ross in her 1969 book On Death and Dying.
-The book was inspired by her work with terminally ill patients.
+Swiss-American psychiatrist Elisabeth Kübler-Ross first introduced the “5 Stages of Grief” model in her 1969 book On Death and Dying.
+Her work with terminally ill patients inspired the book.

-Through the years, Kübler-Ross's model for grief has been used to describe not only the way terminally ill patients deal with grief, but to also educate on any loss or change of circumstance.
-Today, many sources cite 7 or more stages of grief.
+Through the years, Kübler-Ross's model for grief has been used to describe how terminally ill patients deal with grief and educate them on any loss or change of circumstance.
+Today, many sources cite seven or more phases of grief.

 How Grief Can Affect You

-The symptoms of grief present differently in each individual.
+The symptoms of grief present differently in everyone.
 They can manifest emotionally, physically, and/or socially.

-Bereaved people may cry often, but not be able to express their feelings.
-Feelings of depression are not uncommon and they may become worse on days that are significant, such as the anniversary of a death or traumatic event or on a holiday.
-When emotional symptoms are not resolved, anxiety and depression can become a serious issue.
-If the source of grief is related to a sudden, unexpected event, the individual may also experience post-traumatic-stress disorder.
-Without proper education and help, those with severe emotional grief symptoms may turn to alcohol and/or substance abuse as a way to cope.
+Bereaved people may cry often but have trouble with expressing their feelings verbally.
+Feelings of depression are not uncommon, and they may become worse on significant days, such as the anniversary of a death or traumatic event or on holiday.
+When emotional symptoms are not resolved, anxiety and depression can become serious issues.

 Social symptoms may manifest as a desire to be alone or to seclude oneself from others.
 Many people find it difficult to focus on day-to-day tasks that were once simple.